ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step10.md

 - `ionic cordova plugin add cordova-plugin-geolocation`
 - `npm i @ionic-native/geolocation`
-- Add the plugin to the list of providers in the `AppModule`.
+- Add the Ionic Native Wrapper service to the list of providers in the `AppModule`.
 Use either `StatusBar` or `SplashScreen` as your guide.
 - Add the following configuration item to the `config.xml` file as a direct descendant of the `widget` node.

 ```xml